jboehler/AYNetworking/README.md

 The same for post, delete, patch and put.

-If you want modify the AFHTTPRequestOperation before it start the operation to send the request you can use the code below.
+If you want modify the AFHTTPRequestOperation before the operation start to send the request you can use the code below.

     [self.client willStartRequestOperation:^(AFHTTPRequestOperation *operation) {
         // modify the AFHTTPRequestOperation…